-If a default user (AMS User, ASN user etc) is used for some services, and password for such user was changed, go to services.msc, open the properties of the service -> Log on tab and specify the new password.
+If a default user (AMS User, ASN user etc) is used for some services, and the password for such user was changed, go to services.msc, open the properties of the service -> Log on tab and specify the new password.

-- Verify that user account has required privileges to access Acronis Management Server: see documentation for details,
+- Verify that user account has required privileges to access Acronis Management Server: see product documentation for details,

-- Check that firewall is not blocking the connection: if possible, disable firewall temporarily and try to connect.
+- Check that firewall is not blocking the connection: if possible, disable the firewall temporarily and try to connect.
 Make sure the necessary ports are open: see 1711: Firewall settings for Acronis products This applies even in the case when Management Server is installed locally.

 If possible, disable antivirus, restart Acronis Management Server service and Acronis Service Manager service and check connection.

 - If the browser that is used for connection has any extensions/add-ons/plugins such as AdBlock, disable them and check if the issue reproduces.
-If connection works fine when extensions are disabled, enable them one by one to localize the conflict.
+If the connection works fine when extensions are disabled, enable them one by one to localize the conflict.

-- If you are connecting using desktop shortcut, check its properties, whether the specified target address is correct - e.g it may link to a different management server.
+- If you are connecting using a desktop shortcut, check its properties, whether the specified target address is correct - e.g it may link to a different management server.